 We have 1218 sheltered tenancies across South Lanarkshire, with tenants supported by 55 Sheltered Housing Officers.
 Demand for sheltered housing is very high and there are waiting lists for most areas.
 If you are interested in finding out about how you are queued for sheltered housing, please read section 11 of our Housing Allocation Policy.

 A Guide to Sheltered Housing in South Lanarkshire describes the range of facilities and services available to older people living in sheltered accommodation.
 It also gives details of the types and locations of sheltered housing offered by the Council, other social landlords and information on how to apply.
+You can also contact your local housing office to discuss with the local Housing Officer.

 Care Inspectorate reports